Articulation Therapy: Teaching T and D sounds

 Create a list of sentences with the sounds for the child to practice.
 For example – (1) Tick tock.
 (2) The turtle turned away.
 (3) Tina’s tiger tickled eight cats!

 Make practice fun.
 Use the sentences to make and play fun games.
 For instance, a game of ‘Roll the dice’.
 Form a list of 6 sentences numbered one to six.
 The adult and the child will take turns to roll a dice.
-The sentence with the number the dice lands on needs to be said out loud.
 Get a point or sticker for each sentence spoken correctly.
 Having a fun big dice is wonderful for this game.

 A few books available in book stores that can encourage the /t/ and /d/ sounds are – The cat in the hat, Pete the Cat – train trip, Dazzling digger, Harry the dirty dog.